• Skip to primary navigation

 Origin: Northern United States

-This honey will have the standard honey flavor that most people are use to.
-Nothing special about it.
-Clover is the most common honey is the United States.
+This honey will have the standard honey flavor that most people are used to.
+Clover is the most common honey in the United States.
 It is mild in flavor.
 This honey is fine for adding to your coffee or tea.
 I think a more flavorful honey is better to spread on your morning toast or yogurt.

 1 pound container of Trader Joe's creamed honey at the store